kantord/headson/README.md

 - `--no-newline`: remove newlines from output (one-line rendering).
 - `-m, --compact`: compact output (no indentation, no spaces after colons, no newlines).
 Conflicts with `--indent`, `--no-space`, and `--no-newline`.
 - `--string-cap <int>`: maximum graphemes to expand per string during priority-order build (default: 500).
 Caps work on long strings.
- - `--input <path>`: read JSON directly from a file instead of stdin.
+Positional input: pass a file path as the last argument to read from a file; if omitted, the program reads JSON from stdin.

 Exit codes and I/O: